MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

       VERCEL_ACCESS_TOKEN: ${{ secrets.VERCEL_ACCESS_TOKEN }}
 ```

-The only big differences are that we
+The only big difference is that we

 1. Trigger on a published release
 2. Remove our `if` key from the `cd` job because we know we want to deploy every time
 3. Our `environment` input is now set to `production`

 You might ask, "Why do we need to run our `ci` job again?".
-Good question because in theory our `CI` job should have ran on our PR to `main` and again when we did our final push to `main`.
-In practice this is not always guaranteed.
+Good question because in theory, our `CI` job should have run on our PR to `main` and again when we did our final push to `main`.
+In practice, this is not always guaranteed.
 Engineers on your teams might end up force pushing to `main` or completely bypass the action that gets run on PRs or during a push to `main`.
-Its always just safer to run the `CI` one additional time right before a release to ensure you are not releasing broken code to production.
+It is always safer to run the `CI` one additional time right before a release to ensure you are not releasing broken code to production.

 And that's it.
-You should now having a working CI/CD to run for your web applications or any other piece of software.
+You should now have a working CI/CD to run for your web applications or any other piece of software.

 ## What's Next?

 This basic CI/CD setup should be enough to get you started.
 You can even copy this same structure for your backend applications as well, as it should work about the same especially if your backend is in `Node` as well.

-There are improvements that can be made to this setup though:
+Some improvements can be made to this setup though:

 ### E2E & Smoke Tests

-Eventually you will want to run E2E tests and smoke tests against a passive URL, a URL that is accessible but not yet live to your users.
-You can use GitHub actions to deploy with Vercel and then use that url saved in the step variable to run your E2E and smoke tests against.
+Eventually, you will want to run E2E tests and smoke tests against a passive URL, a URL that is accessible but not yet live to your users.
+You can use GitHub actions to deploy with Vercel and then use that URL saved in the step variable to run your E2E and smoke tests against.
 If these tests pass, you could then do the final `vercel alias` command to make that passive url live.
 Doing this will ensure all your happy paths work in production.
 I highly recommend writing your E2E tests with [Playwright](https://playwright.dev/).

 ### Automated Release

 As I mentioned before, once you are confident in your test suite of unit, integration, and E2E testing, you can begin to automate the release process.
 This could also be done with GitHub actions.
 The basic concept would be to deploy to your preview environment and run your E2E tests against it.
 If those tests pass it is *probably* safe to release and deploy into production automatically.

 The easiest way to do this would be to keep your release job as it is but automate the release creation process in GitHub.
-Doing this will require a way to automated your changelogs.
+Doing this will require a way to automate your changelogs.
 There are many tools to do this but one that seems popular is [changesets](https://github.com/changesets/changesets) if you are in a monorepo or [conventional changelog](https://github.com/conventional-changelog/conventional-changelog) if you want something simpler.
 Automated changelogs are always better if you are disciplined in your commit messages.
 Some pre-commit tooling like [Husky](https://github.com/typicode/husky) and [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Monorepos